Pupil Health and Wellbeing

 Dealing with Exam Stress

-With GCSE exams just around the corner, revision is a priority for thousands of students.
+Revision is a priority for thousands of students.
 Exam anxiety is reportedly at record levels and to help address this, BBC Bitesize has launched a new website following the results of questioning students as to what resources would help them.
 The answer was short, shareable videos from young people who had recently taken exams and this has led to the launch of bbc.co.uk/mindset – described as ‘smart advice from exam survivors’.

 The science of stress: